Adhamiyah: 2005 Al-Aaimmah bridge stampede

 Although Adhamiyah has been the site of many clashes between Iraqi insurgents and US forces as well as tensions between Shi'ite security forces and Sunni residents, in September 2005, the residents of Adhamiyah were credited with saving hundreds of Shi'ite lives.
-Shi'ite pilgrims, who were caught in a stampede on Al-Aimmah Bridge, while coming from the opposing shore of Kadhimiyah, began jumping from the bridge in an attempt to escape the crush, only to face drowning in the Tigris below.
+Shi'ite pilgrims, who were caught in a crowd crush on Al-Aimmah Bridge, while coming from the opposing shore of Kadhimiyah, began jumping from the bridge in an attempt to escape the crush, only to face drowning in the Tigris below.

 Adhamiyah residents dove into the waters, pulling hundreds of Shi'ites to the shore, where their fellow residents transported them to hospitals and mosques.
 In some cases, residents used mattresses from their own beds as makeshift stretchers.
 A teenage Sunni called "Othman Ali Abdul-Hafez" drowned while rescuing people.
-According to the Interior Ministry, upwards of 900 Shi'ite pilgrims died in the stampede, with over 400 wounded.
+According to the Interior Ministry, upwards of 900 Shi'ite pilgrims died in the crush, with over 400 wounded.